ndleah/dvd-rental-marketing-analytics/1.-Data-Exploration/README.md

 ---

 ## **Idetifying Key Columns**
-Next, in order to generate each customer insight for answering questions, I found out that the following inputs were needed:
+In order to generate each customer insight for answering questions, I found out that the following inputs was needed:

   * **```category_name```**: The name of the top 2 ranking categories
   * **```rental_count```**: How many total films have they watched in this category?